Nonvenereal endemic syphilis: Diagnosis

 The diagnosis of bejel is based on the geographic history of the patient as well as laboratory testing of material from the lesions (dark-field microscopy).
 The responsible spirochaete is readily identifiable on sight in a microscope as a treponema.

-Treatment

-It is treatable with penicillin or other antibiotics, resulting in a complete recovery.

 Epidemiology

-Bejel is mainly found in arid countries of the eastern Mediterranean region and in West Africa, where it is known as sahel.
-(Sahel disease should be distinguished from "Sahel", the geographical band between the Northern Sahara and Southern Sudan.)
+Bejel has been known to be endemic in the Sahel region spanning from Mauritania and Senegal to Sudan, the other African countries of Côte d'Ivoire, Benin, and Somalia, the Kalahari Desert spanning from Namibia to Zimbabwe, West Asia spanning from Syria to Pakistan, and the Arabian Peninsula countries of Kuwait, Saudi Arabia, the United Arab Emirates, and Oman.
+It is unclear if it remains endemic in these countries, but a recent study suggested that the causative bacteria circulates outside of this range as venereal syphilis.